openlibhums/memory-alpha/content/pages/support/plugins/imports-editorial-team.md

 # Editorial team import

-The Editorial Team Import allows you to create your editorial team by uploading a CSV (Comma Separated Value) file.
+The Editorial team import allows you to create your editorial team by uploading a CSV (Comma Separated Value) file.

 > [!NOTE]